iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 This function checks for the input values to be valid, then generates a hash for the Airdrop the user is about to create, makes sure it's not a duplicate and updates out on-chain storage: The `airDrops` mapping for the generated hash and the `airDropsHashes` array.

-The next step is to create a function to add a new AirDrop to the Dapp:
+The next step is to create a function to allow a creator to add a new AirDrop:

 ```solidity
  function addAirDrop(